CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReportNotRoutedEvent
-This is a routing event emitted during the destination filter step if a bundle not routed to any receivers.
+This is event is emitted by the destination filter step if a bundle not routed to any receivers.

 - reportId
     - The ID of the empty report that terminated this lineage